TheCaduceus/WARP-UNLIMITED-ADVANCED/README.md

     <p></p>
     BOT_TOKEN: Enter BOT API TOKEN from Bot father which will send you the log in your channel or group.
 Bot must be admin in specific channel or group to send log.
 Required if SEND_LOG is 1.<br>
     <p></p>
     CHANNEL_ID: Enter Channel/Group ID (Channel/Group must be Public) with @ in which you want log to be send.
-Like @example or @mychannel.
+Like @example or @mychannel.<br>
+    <p></p>
+    HIDE_ID: To hide WARP_ID in the log message send to Telegram Channel or Group.
+0 for No and 1 for Yes.
     </b></p>
 <img src="https://user-images.githubusercontent.com/87380104/169484438-7ec8270e-864e-40ef-a0ea-f525cc2c741b.png" alt="4">
 <h4><b>3.After Deployment!
 Click "Manage App" button and then click "Resources" Tab and enable the dyno.</b></h4>